Thank you for visiting the HONG KONG HP Store

 Along with increased thermal performance, you can rely on this laptop to last as long as you need it to without worrying about crashes or losing your valuable work.

-The processor you use and how well it runs is a major factor in whether your laptop will work for your editing purposes.
+The processor you use and how well it runs is a major factors in whether your laptop will work for your editing purposes.
 For video, you’ll be running applications that tend to use all the cores of a multi-core CPU.

 This often means that if you can find a processor with plenty of cores, your computer will run smoother and with minimal lag.
 Often gaming CPUs can do the job since many are designed for multi-core processing.

 One of the fantastic things about Intel® is the way it has designed mobile processors in laptops to handle programs using less power (and therefore less heat).
-For most editing jobs, the Intel Core™ i7 and Core i9 processors should be more than enough to power your computer because they offer support for 6 cores.
+For most editing jobs, the Intel Core™ i7 and Core i9 processor should be more than enough to power your computer because they offer support for 6 cores.

 Target: 6 cores if possible, but 4 cores at a minimum